Ethereal Wake

 Note: Modern compliers will not generate code for this section under normal conditions.
 For most embedded applications, it’s safe to eliminate this mechanism entirely.

 It should be noted that there is no exported symbol bound to .init or .fini.
 The names _init and _fini are simply for the benefit of the entry code.
-As with _start itself, the runtime linker simply uses the information stored in the ELF headers.
+As with _start itself, the runtime linker uses the information stored in the ELF headers.
 In this case, the linker will simply call into .init or .fini directly under the assumption that the initialization function begins with the first instruction.

-Note: On machines with multiple instruction sets, namely 32-Bit ARM, there is no mechanism to communicate to the runtime linker which instruction set is in use for .init and .fini as this is handled by the LSB in the symbol address.
+Note: On machines with multiple instruction sets, namely 32-Bit ARM, there is no mechanism to communicate to the runtime linker which instruction set is in use for .init and .fini as this is handled by the reserved bits in the symbol address.
 This means the functions must be written in the instruction set identified by the platform ABI.
 For most Unix platforms, this is the legacy ARM instruction set but Thumb may be used by some ABIs (e.g. Windows).

 ELF Initialization Sections